AusRegistry/ari-toolkit/readme.md

 While construction of commands leads the caller to provide the minimal set of information, the Toolkit was designed to not pre-empt validations of parameter values such that changes to validation rules would not require new revisions of the Toolkit.
 It is the responsibility of the calling application to ensure the parameter values are correct and accurate for the target registry.
 The Toolkit provides a configuration option that turns on outbound schema validation to catch errors before a round-trip to the server.
 This is particularly useful when developing against the Toolkit.

 Applications looking to extend the command/response framework should model their code from extensions provided in the core Toolkit.
-The com.ausregistry.jtoolkit2.se.secdns package provides an example command extension, and its use is documented in the seciont **Using extensions with commands**.
+The com.ausregistry.jtoolkit2.se.secdns package provides an example command extension, and its use is documented in the section **Using extensions with commands**.

 ###	Logging